ktrachtova/perseqpipe/README.md

 For detailed information about individual PerSeqPIPE modules, please refere to [Module description](docs/module_description.md) documentation.
 Annotation GTF file used for sncRNA quantification was create as described in [Annotation preparation](docs/annotation_preparation.md) using databases specified in [Reference databases](docs/reference_databases.md).

+> [!IMPORTANT]
+> In the context of the PerSeqPIPE workflow, the term **module** refers to a distinct analytical component implemented as a Nextflow *subworkflow* (for example, preprocessing or quality control).
+This usage differs from the Nextflow definition of a *module*, which typically denotes a smaller reusable wrapper around a single tool or script.
+We adopt the term **module** for clarity and readability when describing the major functional parts of the PerSeqPIPE workflow.

 ## 💻 Usage

 For instructions on how to execute the PerSeqPIPE pipeline, please refer to [Usage](docs/usage.md) documentation.